John T. Meyer Jr.

 Seven time New York Times bestselling author John Weisman is one of a select company of authors to have their books on both the Times nonfiction and fiction bestseller lists.
-His most recent work is “KBL: Kill Bin Laden” (William Morrow/HarperCollins).
-Writing in the Washington Post, veteran MI6 operations officer Matthew Dunn called KBL “an absolute must read not only for those who live in the world of special operations, but for those who want to understand it.”
+His most recent book is “Welcome to Putingrad” the real-life story of Franz Sedelmayer, the only individual ever to collect money from Vladimir Putin.
 John’s analysis has appeared in AFIO’s INTELLIGENCER.
 He has lectured on terrorism and radicalization at the U.S. Army’s Asymmetric Warfare Group at Ft.
 Meade, ILEETA conferences, and police and sheriffs departments.
 He is an NRA-certified pistol instructor who was instrumental in creating SWAT exercises for Loudoun and Fairfax counties (VA), and worked on active shooter exercises for the City of Manassas Park and Clarke County (VA).
 From 2009-2012 he was a member of the Clarke County (VA) Sheriff’s Advisory Board.
-From 2011-2013 he served on the National Rifle Association’s Public Affairs Committee.
+From 2011-2013 he served on the National Rifle Association’s Public Affairs Committee

 Sergeant Heather Williams has been with the Chattanooga Police Department since 2002.
 She has worked in the patrol division, special investigations, and Crime Scene Unit.
 Sergeant Williams is a member of the departments SWAT team.
 She has received extensive tactical training and is an instructor for Team One Network.
 Heather has written for the NTOA newsletter and is a member of the NTOA testing and evaluation program for female tactical gear.
 She has also presented at an IALEFI annual training conference in the area of training issues related to the female officers.
 Sergeant Williams has trained school resource officers in the area of tactics specific to their environment as well as having taught Active Shooter Instructor courses for Team One Network.